What is an FSJ or a BFD

 Volunteer ID

-At the beginning of your voluntary service, you will receive a voluntary service identification card.
-It is comparable to a student ID and allows for various discounts, although without legal entitlement.
-The specific regulations can be obtained on-site.
+At the beginning of your voluntary service, you will receive a volunteer ID card.
+It is similar to a student ID and allows you to access various discounts—though there is no legal entitlement.
+Please check the local regulations on accepted discounts.

 • W